Course - Microstructure and Properties During Thermomechanical Processing - Phenomena and theoretical models - MT8216

 MT8216 - Microstructure and Properties During Thermomechanical Processing - Phenomena and theoretical models

-Lessons are not given in the academic year 2018/2019
+Lessons are not given in the academic year 2022/2023

 Learning methods and activities

 The course will be a combination of lectures, colloquia, and self studies.
 Expected time spent: 200 hours

 Recommended previous knowledge

 - * The location (room) for a written examination is published 3 days before examination date.
 If more than one room is listed, you will find your room at Studentweb.